 Domestic Health Policy Analysis

-The Domestic Health Policy Analysis Program is a central component of the Center for Health and Biosciences.
+The Domestic Health Policy Analysis program is a central component of the Center for Health and Biosciences.
 The Baker Institute is across the street from the Texas Medical Center (TMC), the nation’s largest medical complex.
-Drawing on the expertise of both Rice University and the TMC, this program offers a unique setting for medical and policy professionals to address issues of growing concern, including options for controlling skyrocketing medical costs, improving access to health care and managing the growing burden of diseases such as cancer and obesity.
+Drawing on the expertise of researchers at Rice University and the TMC, this program offers a unique setting for medical and policy professionals to address issues of growing concern, including options for controlling skyrocketing medical costs, improving access to health care and managing the growing burden of diseases such as cancer and obesity.
 The program also provides objective analyses of health care reform proposals.
 The Domestic Health Policy Analysis program performs data-driven examinations of a wide variety of topics, including national health care reform, health care quality and efficiency, children’s health, health insurance coverage and complex medical technologies.

 The program’s mission is to study the ways in which economic incentives and government policies influence the quality and costs of health care on a national and regional basis, focusing on the need to deliver high-quality medical care while controlling expenditures.
 In recent years, the program has received national acclaim for its research on state regulations on cardiac surgery, as well as for its analysis of the cost drivers of cancer care.
 Its work has been supported by the National Institutes of Health, the American Cancer Society and other nonprofit organizations.